mumbert/automatic-audio-captioning/README.md

 While these strategies show promise, their effectiveness can vary across datasets and implementations.
 Ongoing research continues to refine and combine these approaches to improve AAC performance.

+### Evaluation Metrics

+The evaluation of AAC systems involves metrics that assess the quality and relevance of generated captions compared to human-generated references.
+Common metrics include:

+ - **BLEU (Bilingual Evaluation Understudy):** Measures the n-gram overlap between the generated caption and reference captions.
+ - **ROUGE (Recall-Oriented Understudy for Gisting Evaluation):** Measures the overlap of n-grams, word sequences, and word pairs between the generated caption and reference captions.
+ - **CIDEr (Consensus-based Image Description Evaluation):** Measures the similarity between the generated caption and reference captions based on term frequency-inverse document frequency (TF-IDF) weighting.
+ - **SPICE (Semantic Propositional Image Captioning Evaluation):** Evaluates the semantic content of the generated captions by extracting semantic propositions and comparing them to those in the reference captions.
+ - **METEOR (Metric for Evaluation of Translation with Explicit Ordering):** Based on explicit word-to-word matching between the generated and reference captions.
+ - **Word Error Rate (WER):** WER is based on the Levenshtein distance and represents the number of edits needed to change one sequence into the other.
+Despite these advancements, a significant gap remains between machine-generated and human-level captions, highlighting the need for future research.

+# DCASE 2024 challenge baseline replication

 ## Getting started